-- Analyse – breakdown your follower list by bio, location, who they follow and many other criteria.
+- Analyze – breakdown your follower list by bio, location, who they follow and many other criteria.

-- Optimise – match your strategy to follower gains and losses, to understand what type of content performs best.
+- Optimize – match your strategy to follower gains and losses, to understand what type of content performs best.

 The only downside of Followerwonk is that it can’t be used with other social media platforms, such as Facebook, Instagram and LinkedIn.
 However, if you have big plans for Twitter, this is a tool that you should use often.

 Even though you may not use it on a daily basis, it can come in handy from time to time.
 After all, it’s imperative that you understand your audience.